WebOfTrustInfo/rwot8-barcelona/draft-documents/how-ssi-will-survive-capitalism.md

 ### AaaS First

-Agent as a Service (AaaS) as an intermediate pathway before completely moving the responsibility of the agent into the User space ("e.g. Access recovery via the centralized service, like he was used to").
+Agent as a Service (AaaS) as an intermediate pathway before completely moving the responsibility of the agent into the User space (e.g., "access recovery via the centralized service, like people are used to").
 However, these services would need to be tightly regulated and allow a seamless transition into a fully self-sovereign internet.
 Regulation should aim at removing them altogether as soon as a critical size has been reached.